Connor-Bernard/messenger/Readme.md

 ## Key Technologies

 - Backend logic will be done with Go
-- Persistance will be done using a MySQL database
+- Persistance will be done using a SQLite database

 ## Design